Too Loud a Solitude: Technological advances

-The tension that sparks Haňt'a's downfall is between the technology of the new press and his manual press.
-This advancement in technology can be seen as representing a tension between the old ways and the new, between Haňt'a's devotion to reading and the destruction of books by the Socialist Laborers without discrimination.
-Haňt'a comments,"What scared me was that suddenly I knew for certain that the gigantic press before me was sounding the knell of all smaller presses, I saw that all this meant a new era in my specialty, that these people were different and their habits different.
-Gone were the days of small joys, of finds, of books thrown away by mistake: these people represented a new way of thinking" (65-66).
+The tension that sparks Haňťa's downfall is between the technology of the new press and his manual press.
+This advancement in technology can be seen as representing a tension between the old ways and the new, between Haňťa's devotion to reading and the destruction of books by the Socialist Laborers without discrimination.
+Haňťa comments,"What scared me was that suddenly I knew for certain that the gigantic press before me was sounding the knell of all smaller presses, I saw that all this meant a new era in my specialty, that these people were different and their habits different.
+Gone were the days of small joys, of finds, of books thrown away by mistake: these people represented a new way of thinking" (65–66).

 Materiality of books and the indestructibility of ideas

 The main theme of Too Loud a Solitude is of the permanence and intangibility of ideas which may, for a time, come to manifest in the form of books and words.
 The indestructibility of ideas is contrasted with the material form of books, which are repeatedly destroyed.
-Haňt'a equates books to bodies as he destroys them, saying, "Rare books perish in my press, under my hands, yet I am unable to stop their flow: I am nothing but a refined butcher" (3).
-Similarly, Haňt'a recalls how after his mother was cremated and her ashes spread,"For a long time thereafter I would hear the crunch of human skeletons whenever my hydraulic press entered its final phase and crushed the beautiful books with a force of twenty atmospheres, I would hear the crunch of human skeletons and feel I was grinding up the skulls of press-crushes classics, the part of the Talmud that says, 'For we are like olives: only when we are crushed do we yield what is best in us'" (14).
+Haňťa equates books to bodies as he destroys them, saying, "Rare books perish in my press, under my hands, yet I am unable to stop their flow: I am nothing but a refined butcher" (3).
+Similarly, Haňťa recalls how after his mother was cremated and her ashes spread,"For a long time thereafter I would hear the crunch of human skeletons whenever my hydraulic press entered its final phase and crushed the beautiful books with a force of twenty atmospheres, I would hear the crunch of human skeletons and feel I was grinding up the skulls of press-crushes classics, the part of the Talmud that says, 'For we are like olives: only when we are crushed do we yield what is best in us'" (14).

 On the other hand, ideas cannot be destroyed.
 Even though the physical copy of a book is destroyed, the idea lives on.
-Haňt'a thinks,"How much more beautiful it must have been in the days when the only place a thought could make its mark was the human brain and anybody wanting to squelch ideas had to compact human heads, but even that wouldn't have helped, because real thoughts come from outside and travel with us like the noodle soup we take to work; in other words, inquisitors burn books in vain" (2).The notion that ideas are indestructible even when books are destroyed can be understood as resisting censorship, as even when books are banned or destroyed, their ideas are spread.
+Haňťa thinks,"How much more beautiful it must have been in the days when the only place a thought could make its mark was the human brain and anybody wanting to squelch ideas had to compact human heads, but even that wouldn't have helped, because real thoughts come from outside and travel with us like the noodle soup we take to work; in other words, inquisitors burn books in vain" (2).The notion that ideas are indestructible even when books are destroyed can be understood as resisting censorship, as even when books are banned or destroyed, their ideas are spread.